 Welcome to the Department of Clinical Medicine

-K1 is involved in the professional training of doctors, master's degrees and bachelor degrees.
+K1 is involved in the professional training of doctors, and a bachelor and master's degree in nutrition.
 Students meet K1 in lectures, clinics and group lessons.
-Our courses are in researcher education, clinical rotation, Master courses, Medicine courses, nutrition and some dentist or dental hygiene courses.
+Our courses are in researcher education, clinical rotation, master courses, medicine courses, nutrition and some dentist or dental hygiene courses.

 Research groups are the backbone of medical research.
 They do research better, more focused and enjoyable.